buildout/buildout.github.com/source/docs/using.rst

 Using a Buildout
 ================

-Buildout helps to setup an isolated working environment for packages.
+Buildout helps to set up an isolated working environment for packages.
-Using Buildout you can control dependencies and its version used.
+Using Buildout you can control dependencies and their versions used.
 Buildout provides a single command (buildout) with few sub-commands and options to manage a project buildout.
 You can install Buildout using easy_install::